pitt-crc/user-manual/docs/getting-started/file-system.md

 To change your default permissions, the umask command is also used: `umask 027` This value (027) of umask will cause a file to disallow world read access.
 This command can be added to your ~/.bashrc file to make the change permanent for all login and shell sessions.

-Note that others can not access your group's /ix/<primary group> or /ix1/<primary group> folder.
-Others cannot access /ihome/<primary group>.
-So you can use umask to share files with your group members.
+Note that others can not access your group's `/ix/<primary group>` or `/ix1/<primary group>` folder.
+Others cannot access `/ihome/<primary group>`.
+You can use umask to share files with your group members.
 Here is a list of suggestions for umask values.

 002 the owner and members of the group have read/write access for files and read/write/execute access for directories; everybody else has read-only access to files and read/execute access to directories.